pablofdezcampos/JavaScriptIntroduction/README.md

 # Requeriments
 - To understand this introduction to JavaScript you must have a minimun knowledges of any other programming languaje.
 # Use
+- The project is structured in folder with the relevant contents of the tutorial.
+- To see the result of a content, you must uncomment one of the section.
+Later, go to the console of a browser (to run the project you can use LifeServer for example).
+- Example: